Hi, I’m Jennie Nash

 I started Author Accelerator because I was frustrated with the way we teach and nurture writers.

-For 10 years, I taught a memoir course at UCLA’s Extension Writers’ Program, but I could never give my students what they needed to make meaningful progress.
-Book writers are hungry for someone to be immersed in their idea with them – to be down in the heat of the creative process where ideas spring to life, structure is hammered out, and voice and confidence are forged – but a workshop setting and a classroom does not allow for that kind of intensive attention.
+Book writers are hungry for someone to be immersed in their ideas with them – to be down in the heat of the creative process where ideas spring to life, structure is hammered out, and voice and confidence are forged – but a workshop setting in a classroom does not allow for that kind of intensive attention.

-When one of my colleagues asked if I would guide her in writing a book about story and brain science, I saw the opportunity to develop a framework for coaching writers.
 Lisa Cron worked with me in this process for more than a year as she organized, wrote, and revised her book, and then we developed a book proposal and a plan for approaching agents.
 She ended up with a two-book deal at Ten Speed/Random House for the books that became Wired for Story and Story Genius.

 Our experiment turned out very well for Lisa, but it also gave me an entirely new career as a book coach and then as an entrepreneur.

-After honing my framework for helping writers, I launched Author Accelerator.
-I didn’t just want an association of book coaches or a training course.
+I didn’t just want an association of book coaches or a training course that rubber-stamped coaches.
 I wanted there to be a gold standard — a way for book coaches to prove their skills before they launched their businesses — so I established criteria for certification.

 I believe that the goal of writing books is not only about landing big publishing deals.